 Mistakes with insulin can happen at home.
-In fact, people who have been using insulin for many years may be more likely to make a mistake.
+In fact, people who have been using insulin for many years are more likely to make a mistake.
 The more often you perform a task, the more you may do so without acting carefully.
 For example, if you always keep your long-acting insulin on your bedside table and accidentally switch it with your short-acting insulin, you could mistakenly grab the incorrect insulin thinking it was your long-acting insulin.
-If you do not carefully read the label, you can inject too much of the short acting form and cause a low blood sugar.
+If you do not carefully read the label, you can inject too much of the short acting form and cause a low blood sugar level.

 • Do not store insulin in the original packaging carton.
 One step you can take to prevent insulin mix-ups in your home is to throw away the carton after opening an insulin vial.
 Insulin vials stored in the original cardboard carton after the packages have been opened or accidental placement of the vial into the wrong carton could each lead to a mix-up.
 By eliminating the storage of vials in their cartons, the chance of this type of error is eliminated.

 • If you use more than one type of insulin, consider ways to distinguish them from each other.
 Sometimes a person who uses different insulin types may use the wrong insulin by mistake.
 One way to prevent this is to use two different insulin devices to inject your insulin.
 For instance, use a vial and a needle or syringe for your long-acting insulin and an insulin pen for your rapid-acting insulin.
 If you are unable to use different devices, then consider making each vial, pen, or cartridge look different by putting a rubber band around one type of insulin.
 You can also use colored stickers to help differentiate the insulin.